OWASP/Docker-Security/D01 - Secure User Mapping.md

 The threat is here that a microservice is being offered to run under `root` in the container.
 If the service contains a weakness the attacker has full privileges within the container.
 While there's still some default protection left (Linux capabilities, either AppArmor or SELinux profiles) it removes one layer of protection.
 This extra layer broadens the attack surface.
 It also violates the least privilege principle [1] and from the OWASP perspective an insecure default.

-It should be noted that it is very dangerous for the host and all containers on this host to run a privileged container (`--privileged`) as it removes almost every restriction.
-Root in a container can access e.g. block devices, the /proc and /sys file system on the host and with a little work it can also load modules on the host [2].
+For privileged containers (`--privileged`) a breakout from the microservice into the container is almost comparable to run without any container.
+Privileged containers endanger your whole ost and all other containers.

 ## How Do I prevent?

 It is important to run your microservice with the least privilege possible.

+Never use the `--privileged` flag.
+It gives all so-called capabilities (see D04) to the container and it can access host devices (`/dev`) including disks, and also has access to the `/sys` and `/proc` filesystem.
+And with a little work the container can even load kernel modules on the host [2].
+The good thing is that containers are per default unprivileged.
+You would have to configure them explicitly to run privileged.

-The good thing is that containers are unprivileged, unless you have configured them explicitly differently (e.g. `docker run --privileged`).
-However running your microservice under a different user as root requires configuration.
+However still running your microservice under a different user as root requires configuration.
 You need to configure your mini distribution of your container to both contain a user (and maybe a group) and your service needs to make use of this user and group.

 Basically there are two choices.